mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

 - New `payload_link` present: `blob.patch()` sets
   `metadata.committed = "true"` and `customTime = "9999-12-31T23:59:59Z"`.
-- Old `payload_link` present and not equal to the new value: `blob.delete()`, with one interim exception.
-Any `batch_bsos` row removal is skipped (`payload_reconciler.batch_bsos_skips`).
-On a batch commit syncstorage deletes the `batch_bsos` row in the same transaction that copies its link into the permanent `bsos` row, so deleting the object would drop one `bsos` still points at (the STOR-657 bug). `batch_bsos` has no deletion policy of its own, so TTL expiry and `user_collections` deletes arrive as cascade deletes with no tag that separates them from the commit handoff, so all `batch_bsos` removals are skipped for now.
-That leaks the object for those genuine deletes; the proper fix tags the batch commit transaction so only it is skipped.
-See STOR-668. `bsos` changes and `batch_bsos` overwrites are unaffected.
+- Old `payload_link` present and not equal to the new value: `blob.delete()`, with one exception.
+A `batch_bsos` row removed under the batch commit transaction tag (`transactionTag` equals `batch_commit`, set by syncstorage in the Spanner `commit_batch` path) is skipped (`payload_reconciler.batch_commit_skips`).
+On commit the link moves into the permanent `bsos` row in the same transaction, so its object must be kept (deleting it was the STOR-657 bug).
+Any other `batch_bsos` removal is a genuine delete: `batch_bsos` has no deletion policy of its own, so TTL expiry and `user_collections` deletes reach it as cascade deletes with no such tag, and their objects are removed. `bsos` changes and `batch_bsos` overwrites are unaffected.
+See STOR-668.

 Both operations tolerate `404 NotFound` as success, see *Failure modes* below.